Rohithkandula11/Telangana-Growth-Analysis/README.md

 ## Visuals and insights

-- The visuals and insights for the primary and secondary questions are provided in Telangana Growth
+- The visuals and insights for the primary and secondary questions are provided in Telangana Growth Analysis Presentation.pptx file.

 ## Dashboard Files